google/xls/docs_src/xls_style.md

 *   We prefer `absl::visit` over `std::visit` as it is reportedly higher performance.

+*   We use C++ standard-library filesystem functions and data structures, in the absence of an accepted open-source alternative other than Boost.

 ### Functions

 *   Short or easily-explained argument lists (as defined by the developer) can